TSerious/QuickFioriTimeEvents/README.md

 - Log a leave event and shutdown (sleep and hybernate are also possible)
 - Submit logged leave event and arrive afterwards
 - Get the current work time from SAP Fiori

-## Disclaimer
-So far this is a Windows only tool.
-It uses [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and requires Edge or [Firefox](https://www.mozilla.org/de/firefox/new/) to interact with the Fiori website.

 ## Installation
 The tool does not need to be installed just run it.